Saying that the Kiln Rooms is the one of the best pottery studios in London is a bit of a bold claim.

-NOTE: Kiln rooms are open throughout the week.
-Taster sessions take place every Sunday afternoon, and must be booked in advance.
-You can find out more, and book a class at their website right HERE.
+NOTE: Kiln Rooms is open throughout the week.
+You can find out more, and book a class or course at their website right HERE.

 Kiln Rooms | Peckham Levels, SE15 4ST | Railway Arch 198, Bellenden Road, SE15 4QJ | Unit 9C, Copeland Park, SE15 3SN

 Like getting creative?
 Take a look at our guide on how to become a creative genius in 34 workshops